zbackup/zbackup/README.md

   * `rsync` uses `MD5` as its strong hash.
 While `MD5` is known to be fast, it is also known to be broken, allowing a malicious user to craft colliding inputs. `zbackup` uses `SHA1` instead.
 The cost of `SHA1` calculations on modern machines is actually less than that of `MD5` (run `openssl speed md5 sha1` on yours), so it's a win-win situation.
 We only keep the first 128 bits of the `SHA1` output, and therefore together with the rolling hash we have a 192-bit hash for each chunk.
 It's a multiple of 8 bytes which is a nice properly on 64-bit machines, and it is long enough not to worry about possible collisions.
   * `AES-128` in `CBC` mode with `PKCS#7` padding is used for encryption.
 This seems to be a reasonbly safe classic solution.
 Each encrypted file has a random IV as its first 16 bytes.
   * We use Google's [protocol buffers](https://developers.google.com/protocol-buffers/) to represent data structures in binary form.
 They are very efficient and relatively simple to use.

+# Compression

+zbackup uses LZMA to compress stored data.
+It compresses very well, but it will slow down your backup (unless you have a very fast CPU).

+LZO is much faster, but the files will be bigger.
+If you don't want your backup process to be cpu-bound, you should consider using LZO.
+However, there are some caveats:

+1. LZO is so fast that other parts of zbackup consume significant portions of the CPU.
+In fact, it is only using one core on my machine because compression is the only thing that can run in parallel.
+2. I've hacked the LZO support in a day.
+You shouldn't trust it.
+Please make sure that restore works before you assume that your data is safe.
+That may still be faster than a backup with LZMA ;-)
+3. LZMA is still the default, so make sure that you use the `--lzo` argument whenever you do a backup.

+You can mix LZMA and LZO in a repository.
+Each bundle file has a field that says how it was compressed, so zbackup will use the right method to decompress it.
+You could use an old zbackup respository with only LZMA bundles and start using LZO.
+However, please think twice before you do that because old versions of zbackup won't be able to read those bundles.

 # Improvements